fbeaudoincoveo/swaggerUI_withQ/README.md

 If you would rather test from remotely stored custom JSON Swagger files or from JSON Swagger files stored under another local path, then you can easily change the TEST_CUSTOM_PATH and/or TEST_CUSTOM_HOST to suit your needs.

-In any case, the custom JSON Swagger files names have to map correctly to the original APIs.
+In any case, the custom JSON Swagger file names have to map correctly to the original APIs.
 Thus, files with the following names can very easily be tested:

 - Platform.json